EIDA/routing/doc/index.rst

         </ns0:route>
     </ns0:routing>

-If the file is not present, ``configArclink`` is called and the file is created with the information provided by the Arclink server.
-With this information and the metadata downloaded by ``updateAll.py`` the service can be started.
+This is exactly one of the two files that the ``updateAll.py`` script creates with information from EIDA.
+With this information and the metadata downloaded by the same script the service can be started.

 Manual configuration
 --------------------